UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Schedule Analysis

-- The Huskies' best win this season came in an 86-79 victory against the No. 3 Iowa Hawkeyes on November 27.
+- The Huskies' best win this season came in an 86-79 victory over the No. 3 Iowa Hawkeyes on November 27.

 UConn 2022-23 Best Wins